cpcwood/home-server/README.md

 - redis - job storage
 - psql - database storage

 The file [tasks-docker.txt](tasks-docker.txt) contains the commands required to build the containers for the application.
+The circle-ci [```.config```](./.circleci/config.yml) is set to build and push the containers automatically during the CI/CD pipeline.

 Note: Make sure to replace ```cpcwood``` with your dockerhub username and ensure mounted paths are correct for your machine.